 The waiter’s corkscrew gets its name due to popularity with restaurant staff and bartenders.
 This compact model folds like a pocket knife and includes a knife for removing wine seals.
 Its handle is hinged and one end has a support, which rests on the lip of the bottle.
 Requires some skill but if pulled straight up it works very well.
 Excellent for those with small kitchens and limited drawer space.

 Preferred by wine enthusiasts because it does not damage the cork.
 This is useful for recorking the bottle or of for closing up new wine.

 Instead of using a screw mechanism, this version features two prongs that are wedged into either side of the bottle between the cork and the glass.
 With a quick twisting motion, the cork is removed from the bottle unscathed.
 However, this style requires practice to keep from punching the cork into the bottle.

-Have you read Felicien’s primer on types of wines (per variety and district)?
-Or a summary of storage conditions for aging?
+Have you read Estelle’s list of white types of wines?
+Or Felicien’s primer on types of wines (per variety and district)?